 Invite an exhibition over

-The exhibition on the history of money is placed on four arched modules, one module being 3 m wide and 2.4 m tall.
-The exhibition introducing the Eurosystem is presented on two modules.
-The exhibition also includes free information leaflets in Estonian, Russian and English.
+The exhibition on the history of Estonian money is placed on two two-sided modules measuring 3 m (width) and 2.3 m (height).
+The text is in Estonian, Russian and English.

 The transport, installation and presentation of the exhibitions is free of charge.

-The exhibition was completed in 2006 in cooperation with the Estonian History Museum.
+The exhibition was created in 2006 in cooperation with the Estonian History Museum.

-The exhibition was completed in 2012 and is an extension of the exhibition on the history of Estonian money.
+The exhibition was created in 2012 and is an extension of the exhibition on the history of Estonian money.